 The word “circle,” instead of “school,” is carefully crafted.
 These artists were of individual styles.
-They came together through a print-press, wine and food, and a kindred spirit to explore art beyond their time and region.
+They came together through a print press, wine and food, and a kindred spirit to explore art beyond their time and region.

 Two artists from the Fort Worth Circle are taking the center stage at two museums in West Texas.
 A George Grammer exhibition is shown at the Old Jail Art Center.
 Some 40 miles away, his teacher Kelly Fearing, is part of the Altered State exhibition at the Grace Museum.

 To a larger context, Texas modernism is getting more attention from regional and national institutions.
 Those singular figures, often lonesome at their time in their pursuit of modernism against regional preference, are now riding along Texas pride as cultural symbols, defiant of what the east coast elite think of Texas art.
 Grammer is the first artist highlighted in the Texas Modern series at the Old Jail Art Center.
-Art historian Scott Barker and curator of exhibition Patrick Kelly have chosen works largely from the period of 1950’s and 1960’s, with scenes from both New York city and rural Texas.
+Art historian Scott Barker and curator of exhibition Patrick Kelly have chosen works largely from the period of 1950s and 1960s, with scenes from both New York City and rural Texas.

 It would be interesting to ask Grammer how he reconciles the hustle-bustle city living with a slow-motioned ride in endless Texas prairies.
-Yet, the art demonstrates his uncanny ability to absorb the influences from places world-apart and synthesize locale-specific visual elements with his own vocabulary.
+Yet, the artist demonstrates his uncanny ability to absorb the influences from places world-apart and synthesize locale-specific visual elements with his own vocabulary.
 The exhibition, on the whole, radiates scintillating raw energy that harmonizes urban and rural scenes into one mesmerizing experience.
 Be it a skyscraper in Manhattan or an oil derrick in west Texas, the humanized landscape, after all, is teeming with activity.

-The picturesqueness of Texas oil field looks distinctly calmer.
+The picturesqueness of the Texas oil field looks distinctly calmer.
 Offshore, a painting from 1953, exemplifies a controlled eccentricity in a traditional Texas art genre.
 The oil derricks are observed from afar.
 The light follows rigorous rhythms.
-The grid patterned.
+The grid is patterned.
 Grammer’s fragmented space, a cubism tendency commonly shared within the Fort Worth Circle, retains a machine-age precision.

 West from the Plaza was painted a few years later, upon his move to the big apple.
-The structural elongated form in oil derricks may have found its architectural echoes in New York City; yet the light is quintessential New York.
-The glitz, the glamor, and the constant traffic conglomerate into spontaneous flow of light and shade.
+The structural elongated form in oil derricks may have found its architectural echoes in New York City, yet the light is quintessential in New York.
+The glitz, the glamor, and the constant traffic conglomerate into a spontaneous flow of light and shade.
 Compared to that of Texas scenes, the picture may be less representational, but more pictorial, as one can almost trace the dashed lines as impressions of movement and activity along the streets.